 Jonathon has assembled an A-list team of Canadian talent to bring the show to life on stage.
-The production will feature nationally recognized performers Ryan Beil, Andrew McNee, Amy Rutherford and Laara Sadiq; choreography by contemporary dance artist Amber Barton; scenic design by internationally celebrated visual artist Geoffrey Farmer; costume design by acclaimed stage designer Camellia Koo; music by electro-ambient composer Loscil; and lighting design by award-winning designer and artist Sophie Tang.
+The production will feature nationally recognized performers Ryan Beil, Andrew McNee, Amy Rutherford and Laara Sadiq; choreography by contemporary dance artist Amber Barton; scenography and costumes by acclaimed stage designer Camellia Koo; music by electro-ambient composer Loscil; and lighting by award-winning designer and artist Sophie Tang.

 Jonathon began formally working on An Undeveloped Sound in January of 2021, opting to engage in play development and dramaturgy alongside production design experiments with actors in an integrated creation process.
 From the outset – as the script began emerging and ideas became text – pieces of scenery, projection, sound design and lighting were at play.